-The relief well planning requires an advanced and optimum survey program to identify the best wellbore position possible.
-This position determines the safe operation envelope as shown in Figure 51 by following the collision avoidance standard, such as an SF = 1.2.
-Actions must be in place prior to operating below an SF of SF of SF which will ensure safe drilling and prevent losing control of the relief well due to an unintentional wellbore collision.
+In addition, every effort should be, to minimize the EOU of the Target Well to increase the chances of success in ranging and interception.
+These positions determine the safe operation envelope as shown in Figure 51 by following the collision avoidance standard, such as an SF = 1.2.
+Preventive and Mitigating Actions, HARC must be in place prior to operating below an SF of 1.2, which will ensure safe drilling and prevent losing control of the relief well due to an unintentional wellbore collision.